Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 At batch size 1, MoE pays router, grouping, and often all-to-all overhead without enough routed tokens to amortize it.
 Dense models avoid that coordination overhead and can win on raw latency.
 At larger batch sizes, grouped expert execution can make sparse compute competitive on throughput.
 Benchmark both claims on the actual hardware.

 Tensor parallelism shards individual matrix multiplications, but MoE also needs whole-expert placement, token dispatch, and result recombination.
-That is why expert parallelism exists: the problem is not only splitting math, but moving tokens to whichever GPU holds their selected experts and then restoring original token order.
+That's why expert parallelism exists: the problem isn't only splitting math, but moving tokens to whichever GPU holds their selected experts and then restoring original token order.

 The nominal per-expert buffer is (4096 * 2) / 32 = 256 token assignments.
 If one expert gets 400 assignments, then 144 assignments overflow that buffer.
 A Switch-style dropping policy skips the overflowed expert computation and may hurt quality; rerouting or dropless designs pay different compute and communication costs.
 Inspect the configured policy.